ECN: Policy on Access and Usage

 - Just as an unlocked door or window does not implicitly grant permission to strangers to enter your house, the ability to read another user's files does not implicitly grant permission to read those files.

-- Under no circumstances may a user alter a file that does not belong to him or her without prior permission of the file's owner.
+- Under no circumstances may a user alter a file that does not belong to them without prior permission of the file's owner.
 The ability to alter another user's files does not implicitly grant permission to alter those files.

 - Because this is an educational environment, computer systems are generally open to perusal and investigation by users.
 This access must not be abused either by attempting to harm the systems, or by stealing copyrighted or licensed software.